 Massachusetts Behavioral Health Partnership and MassHealth are working together to integrate physical health care and specialty behavioral health care, including the treatment of substance abuse.
 Integration aims to improve the continuity of care between inpatient and outpatient behavioral health care and quality of care for co-occurring mental health and substance use disorders.

-Finding how to pay for addiction treatment can cause a lot of stress but it doesn’t have to prevent you from getting the treatment you deserve.
-Contact one of our treatment providers who can connect you with the right treatment center and help you understand any costs you may need to cover on your own.
+Finding how to pay for addiction treatment can cause a lot of stress but it doesn’t have to prevent you from getting treatment.
+Contact a treatment provider who can connect you with a treatment center today.